abelardojarab/gputeachingkit-labs/Module3/ImageColorToGrayscale/description.markdown

 # Image Format

-For people who are developing on their own system.
-The input image is stored in PPM `P6` format while the output grayscale image is stored in PPM `P5` format.
+For people who are developing on their own system, the input image is stored in PPM `P6` format while the output grayscale image is stored in PPM `P5` format.
 Students can  create their own input images by exporting their image into PPM images.
 The easiest way to create image is via external tools.
 On Unix, `bmptoppm` converts BMP images to PPM images.

+# Instructions

+Edit the code in the code tab to perform the following:

+- allocate device memory
+- copy host memory to device
+- initialize thread block and kernel grid dimensions
+- invoke CUDA kernel
+- copy results from device to host
+- deallocate device memory

+Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.

 # Local Setup Instructions